 Our aspiration is for every school in Hillingdon to be at least a 'Good' school and that no schools should be in an Ofsted category of concern.
 The great majority of schools will be able to identify what is working well and what they need to do to improve, brokering their own support, but for others, some additional support or intervention may be needed.
 It is necessary and appropriate for Hillingdon Council, as champions of all children in Hillingdon and their parents/carers, to act quickly and provide or broker support where required and, when necessary, to use its powers of intervention to promote improvement should standards, provision and quality for children and young people be compromised.
-There is a legal obligation upon Hillingdon Council to take action where there are concerns about the performance of any school in Hillingdon, using our powers of intervention to act early and effectively to secure improvement in maintained schools or to raise concerns with the Regional Schools' Commissioner in the case of academies and free schools.
+There is a legal obligation upon Hillingdon, using our powers of intervention to act early and effectively to secure improvement in maintained schools or to raise concerns with the Regional Schools' Commissioner in the case of academies and free schools.